Further information for the point to point industry during the COVID-19 outbreak is available on our dedicated COVID-19 webpage.

 The Point to Point Transport Commissioner and Transport for NSW are rolling out government-funded, complimentary vehicle sanitisation stations at locations throughout metro and regional New South Wales.

-This includes taxis, hire vehicles, rideshare vehicles, and community transport vehicles.
+This includes taxis, hire vehicles, rideshare vehicles, community transport, Government fleet and Emergency Services vehicles.

 How to use